VanFanelia/beadsOnlineEditor/README.md

 - Insert all possible Hama Colors // DONE
 - Filter colors in color bar // DONE
 - <strike>search for Color in color bar</strike>
 - Save state in session
-- Save canvas Data in URL
+- Save canvas Data in URL // DONE
-- Write impressium and rest of page
+- Write impressum and rest of page // DONE
+- Tooltip for print preview